 - Receive money transfers from the Bank of Mum and Dad…

 Before deciding which bank gets your money, it’s a good idea to ask your fellow students for recommendations.
-They’ll probably know which ones offer the best student deals, customer service or online banking platform.
+They’ll probably know which ones offer the best student deals, customer service or online banking platforms.

 Opening an account is simple.
 Just bring your passport and national health insurance card to the nearest local branch of the bank you wish to open an account with.
 Remember to mention to your bank that you need your account to be registered with the tax authorities.